A New Approach for Designing Well-Balanced Schemes for the Shallow Water Equations: A Combination of Conservative and Primitive Formulations: Schemes

 \item Analogously, we compute $\zeta'=\mathfrak{H}_\jph'(x_\jph)$, $\zeta'_R=\mathfrak{H}_\jph'(x_{j+1})$, the minimum and maximum values of the derivative around $x_{j+1}$:

 and define the right detection factor $\beta_R$ as

 \item Next, we set $\beta=\min(\beta_L, \beta_R)$. \item Finally, if $\beta=1$, we will have a true extrema and thus we set the criterion to .TRUE. and jump to the next element.
-Otherwise, we set the criterion to .FALSE. and jump to the next element. \end{itemize} \end{enumerate} \end{enumerate}
+Otherwise, we set the criterion to .FALSE. and jump to the next element. \end{itemize} \end{enumerate} \end{enumerate} The idea behind the step 4 (b) is as described in \cite[Section 3.1]{Vilar}: we want to preserve scheme accuracy in the presence of smooth extrema and try to check if the gradient of the interpolation $\mathfrak{H}_\jph$ lies in the interval $[\min(\zeta'^{,j}_{\min},\zeta'^{,j+1}_{\min}),\max(\zeta'^{,j}_{\max},\zeta'^{,j+1}_{\max})]$.

 We expect to use as often as possible the third order scheme, and to use the lower order one to correct potential problems.
 Therefore, we first perform a step of the higher accurate scheme, and then check the criteria on each cell to detect the areas where the criteria are not met.
 Next, on these troubled cells, we switch to the parachute scheme, which is a slight modification of the first-order parachute scheme in \cite{Abgrall_camc} and has a Local Lax-Friedrichs' flavor.
 The scheme reads as